phil-rice/focuson/README.md

 time versioning APIs because as far as the server is concerned there is only one version: the 'now version' (unless the server has some reason for multiple versions like 'A/B testing') The server delivers the code to the client that is correct for the data that the client needs.

+### codeondemand/examples/tic_tac_toe
+An example of the 'react tutorial' game in which we use lens to manage state instead of redux, 'state' or 'context'.
+We also deliver the components using 'code on demand'

+# Why Code on demand?

 ### Cross time versioning / data representation changes
 As we move through time often the server wants to change the data representation.
 For example it might want to add new fields (easy), change